highruned/node-std/readme.md

 ## Contribute
 You can find STD in the `src` directory, which is CoffeeScript compiled down to JavaScript in the `lib` directory.

-Command to watch and compile CoffeeScript:
+Command to watch and compile:

 1. `cd node-std`
-1. `coffee -wc -o lib src`
+1. `node bake.js`

 ### Standard